 Bitcoin’s creators imagined a fully decentralized technology that generates a global yet trust-less consensus on the validity of transactions made to a certain public ledger.
 Almost by definition, such true decentralization involves great inefficiency, as embodied by Bitcoin’s proof-of-work mining algorithm required to validate these transactions.

-Such inefficiency comes at ridiculous cost: at current conversion ratesand mining rewards (3600 Bitcoin per day), Bitcoin investors pay approximately $850k per day to secure the network, or over $300 million per year.
+Such inefficiency comes at a ridiculous cost: at current conversion rates and mining rewards (3600 Bitcoin per day), Bitcoin investors pay approximately $850k per day to secure the network or over $300 million per year.
 That’s a lot of money wasted on mining hardware, maintenance, operating fees, mining pool middle-men, electricity and personal gain.